bradygaster/aspnetcore-app-workshop/docs/X. Use Blazor to Optimize the Front End.md

     start dotnet run --project BackEnd
     ```

-5. When the **BackEnd** project has started, return to the original console window and run the following command to start the **FrontEnd** project:
+5. When the **BackEnd** project has started, return to the original console window, and run the following command to start the **FrontEnd** project:

     ```console
     dotnet run --project FrontEnd